-CATEGORY OF CURRENT FUNDING PROPOSED FUNDING RESPONSIBLE

-EXPENDITURE APPROACH APPROACH GROUP

-the Courts of Appeal and current funding approach is

-Supreme Court are funded from recommended.

-a dedicated portion of the

-monies allocated to the Judicial ALTERNATIVES/ISSUES

-Council.
-CONSIDERED:

-Council.
+CATEGORY OF CURRENT FUNDING PROPOSED FUNDING RESPONSIBLE EXPENDITURE APPROACH APPROACH GROUP COURTS OF APPEAL AND SUPREME COURT: current funding approach is recommended.
+The routine operating costs for the Courts of Appeal and Supreme Court are funded from ALTERNATIVES/ISSUES CONSIDERED: a dedicated portion of the monies allocated to the Judicial Council.
 The need for funding is unpredictable, but often can involve a lead time of a year or two.
-Funds could be 'saved' for a couple of fiscal years until sufficient funding is available to make the changes only if: - the 1% reserve cap is lifted, - funds for this type of expense are exempted from the cap at the trial court level; - funds could be 'parked' at the state level by deferring a

-portion of their annual allocation, and retained until

-needed, thus managing the

-required funds within the

-constraints of reserve cap;

-- funds could be 'loaned' at the

-state level from an on-going

-fund and repaid over a period
+Funds could be 'saved' for a couple of fiscal years until sufficient funding is available to make the changes only if: the 1% reserve cap is lifted, funds for this type of expense are exempted from the cap at the trial court level; - funds could be 'parked' at the state level by deferring a portion of their annual allocation, and retained until needed, thus managing the required funds within the constraints of reserve cap; - funds could be 'loaned' at the state level from an on-going fund and repaid over a period of years; - A sinking fund could be permitted in each court where funds are set aside each year so that sufficient

-of years;

-- A sinking fund could be permitted

-in each court where funds are set

-aside each year so that sufficient